Professor Catherine Mitchell

 Her undergraduate degree is History (London); her Masters was in Energy and Environmental Studies within the Geography Department of Boston University (USA); and her PhD is in the field of Technology and Innovation from the Science Policy Research Unit at the University of Sussex.

-She is a Lead Author (LA) in the IPCC Working Group 3’s Fifth Assessment report (AR5); she was a coordinating Lead Author (CLA) of the Policy, Financing & Implementation Chapter of the IPCC (Inter-Governmental Panel on Climate Change) Special Report on Renewable Energy Sources and Climate Change Mitigation 2008-2011; She also was a Lead Analyst of sub-Chapter 13 (Policy) of Chapter 11 (Renewable Energy) of the Global Energy Assessment undertaken through the International Institute for Applied Systems Analysis (IIASA) 2008-2010; She is the PI of Innovation, Governance and Affordability for a Sustainable and Secure Economy (IGov) – a 4 year EPSRC Established Career Fellowship; and is coming to the end of being the PI of an ESRC/EPSRC interdisciplinary research cluster into Energy Security in a Multi-Polar World; and she is a Co-Director of the UK Energy Research Centre (UKERC).
+She is a Lead Author (LA) in the IPCC Working Group 3’s Fifth Assessment report (AR5); she was a coordinating Lead Author (CLA) of the Policy, Financing & Implementation Chapter of the IPCC (Inter-Governmental Panel on Climate Change) Special Report on Renewable Energy Sources and Climate Change Mitigation 2008-2011; She also was a Lead Analyst of sub-Chapter 13 (Policy) of Chapter 11 (Renewable Energy) of the Global Energy Assessment undertaken through the International Institute for Applied Systems Analysis (IIASA) 2008-2010; She is currently an EPRSC Established Career Fellow leading a 4 year project on Innovation, Governance and Affordability for a Sustainable and Secure Economy (IGov).
+She is on the Board of the Regulatory Assistance Project – a US based non-profit organisation that provides regulatory advice to Governments.
 She has also advised numerous national and international companies, NGOs and institutions on various aspects of the transition to a sustainable energy system.